 It can be easy to confuse the A-spot and G-spot on a woman.
-Not only are they both located next to each other, inside the vagina, they both are capable of giving women an amazing orgasm.
+Not only are they both located next to each other, inside the vagina, but they both are also capable of giving women an amazing orgasm.

 A Spot Vs. G Spot – What is The Difference?

 The G-spot can be found on the inside of a woman’s vagina.
 This small, sensitive area is normally between 1/4″ and 2″ in size, and is located on the upper wall and slightly above the opening to the vagina.

 This two female erogenous spots are located close to each other, and can often be confused.
 While they are two separate areas on a woman’s body, they can both produce extremely intense and pleasurable orgasms.

-Stimulating The G-Spot
+How To Stimulate The G-Spot

 The G-spot can also be stimulated and aroused by the same sexual positions as the A-spot, along with the Doggie Style position.
 Instead of bending over, try lying on your stomach and having him enter you from behind.